AGTTeam/MonoPriData/patch_readme.txt

 If you are unable to get WIT to install correctly, you can try the following alternative patching method:
 1) Navigate to the 'bin' subfolder, inside the folder which you downloaded and unzipped to install WIT
 2) Copy all of the files from the patch, and your unpatched .iso, into that folder
-3) Drag and drop the .iso file onto the 'patcher.bat' (now both located inside the 'bin' folder), and wait for the process to complete
+3) Drag and drop the .iso file onto the 'patcher.bat' (now both located inside the 'bin' folder), and wait for the process to complete.
+(It may take some time.
+Don’t close the command window while the process is ongoing, it will close automatically at the end.)
-4) You should now have a file called 'monopri_patched.iso' in the same location
+4) Once the process is complete, you should have a file called 'monopri_patched.iso' in the same location

                    *****************************************
                    *           II.
 Known Issues            *